 Saint Augustine knew more than his share of the perils of meandering and of the crooked path, so he surely gave this advice a road test.
 Let’s take his words of wisdom to heart:

 Keep adding: Every day is a fresh page and every day, we have chances, large and small, to add to our knowledge of writing and improve our craft.
-Picking up a writing handbook, taking part in a workshop, or critiquing a friend’s work — any and all of these can strengthen our skills.
+Picking up a writing handbook or attending a workshop can help.
+Most of all, keep writing!
+Skill comes from diligence.
+So keep going!

-Keep walking: Sometimes we’re impatient with our progress — I know I am.
-I wish my revision was moving along at a brisker pace; sometimes, I feel like I’m crawling along on all fours, taking baby steps.
+Keep walking: Sometimes we’re impatient with our progress — I know I am—sometimes I feel like I’m crawling along on all fours, taking baby steps.
 I’m sure you’ve felt the same way.
 But whatever our pace and the problems we face, if we just keep walking, we’ll get where we want to go.
 And the time spent will be worth it.